-We are delighted to have been awarded the Bronze Suffolk Young Carers School's Award for promoting the early identification and support of young carers in our school.
+We were delighted to be awarded the Bronze Suffolk Young Carers School's Award in October 2017 for promoting the early identification and support of young carers in our school.

 A young carer is a child from the age of 5 who is caring or supporting a member of their family who has a physical disability, long term illness, mental ill health or problematic use of drugs and alcohol.

 - Feel confused or worried about the family member

 - Struggle to understand the behaviour of the family member